 - Motivation & dedication – continuous learning and improvement

 The usage of GitHub & BitBucket is the way to get into the correct mindset.
 WordPress developers must be curious by nature and eager to learn.
-They should be familiar with all kinds of tricks that help them save time and be productive.

 WordPress Developer salary